 Risks of a Tax Refund Loan

 The main concern with a tax refund loan is the cost.
-As mentioned in the previous section, loans get very expensive.
 Make sure that you understand all of the costs associated with the loan.
 For example, you may need to pay penalties if your IRS refund doesn’t arrive within a certain amount of time.
 The last thing you want is for the loan to go delinquent.
 This will lead to interest and an even higher cost for you.

 Another concern is that you receive a lower refund than you anticipate.
 In that case, you will have borrowed more than you got from the IRS and you will need to come up with the money to pay off the loan.
 That doesn’t include any extra fees and interest.
-Luckily, it’s now quite easy to calculate your refund on your own.
-You just need a free tax refund calculator.
+Luckily, it’s now quite easy to calculate your refund on your own, using a free tax refund calculator.

 Sometimes the IRS will also take longer than usual to process your refund.
-That could be due to an error in your return or the IRS could simply have a lot of returns to process (as is the case early and late in the tax season).
+That could be due to an error in your return or because the IRS simply has a lot of returns to process (as is the case early and late in the tax season).

 Alternatives to a Tax Refund Loan